aaiken1/fin-data-analysis-text/chapters/5_intro.md

 The [Intro to Data Visualisation](https://aeturrell.github.io/coding-for-economists/vis-intro.html) for *Coding for Economists* covers some basic design principles.
 His section [Narrative Data Visualisation](https://aeturrell.github.io/coding-for-economists/vis-narrative.html) expands on these ideas.
 He discusses the "anatomy" of figures and how to choose the best plot for your data.

+Another [concise guide](https://www.mit.edu/~amidi/teaching/data-science-tools/study-guide/data-visualization-with-python/), this time for data viz.
+Note the use of `seaborn`.

 ```{figure} ../images/05-softbank.jpeg
 ---